We help people from all walks of life and offer a confidential and supportive counselling service giving you the opportunity to change.

 One of our specially trained counsellors will meet with you to assess your need for counselling, usually within two weeks of your enquiry.
 This appointment lasts for 50 minutes during which time you will be asked to complete some basic information; it is also an important opportunity to consider what kind of help is required.

 If you decide to go ahead, we will place you onto our allocation file.
 Once a suitable counsellor is available to see you they will contact you to make an appointment to start your weekly counselling sessions.

 How much does it cost?

 Chichester Counselling is a registered charity and a non-profit making organisation that receives no financial support from the Government or National Health Service.
 It costs us approximately £45 to provide a counselling session.

 We rely on clients making a contribution of what they are willing and able to afford.

-Our charitable aim is to provide affordable counselling and no-one is excluded from counselling because they cannot afford to contribute the full cost of counselling.
+Our charitable aim is to provide affordable counselling and no-one is excluded from counselling because they cannot afford to contribute.

 If we cannot help you we will do our best to refer to an agency or individual who can.